mrkutly/blog/src/posts/gatsby-images/index.md

 };
 ```

+---

-## That's All
+## Thanks :)

-Thank you for reading.
-Hope this helped somehow :)
+That's all.
+Thanks for reading!
+Migwech n'nikanek <3